 Some dogs may seek the close comfort of their owner when they are anxious or want them to do something or take them somewhere, but mostly, it is believed that leaning is a sign of affection.

 Too it is important to note that dogs are pack animals who, from the time of their birth, sleep snuggled against their littermates.
 A puppy’s instinct at birth is to find one another to sleep with for not only warmth but security.

 You know the saying, “there is security in numbers” this saying holds true for your dog.

 When you take your puppy home, the need for this closeness does not vanish, it is probably stronger since they are taken from their mom and littermates.

-Although some breeds tend to cuddle more than others, a recent survey has found that approximately 50 percent of dog owners allow their dogs to sleep with them in bed, and the dogs don’t mind it at all!
+Although some breeds tend to cuddle and enjoy snuggling more than others, a recent survey has found that approximately 50 percent of dog owners allow their dogs to sleep with them in bed, and the dogs don’t mind it at all!

-Why do dogs sleep at the end of the bed?
+Why do Goldendoodles sleep at the end of the bed?

 When your dog chooses to sleep at the end of the bed, a popular position for dogs, it could simply mean there is more room there.